weserv/docs/faq/index.md

 main servers enabled us to use the latest and greatest software stack.

 ## How are you funded?
-Since 2011 images.weserv.nl is privately funded, and used as a testbed for new techniques in resizing, recognition and processing.
+Since 2011 wsrv.nl is privately funded, and used as a testbed for new techniques in resizing, recognition and processing.
 Operating costs of the image service are very low.
 To prevent conflicts of interest, we never accepted any (financial) compensation or donation since we started, and we don't affiliate.
 Our intent is to keep the service running for many years to come.